 Maybe you’re new to investing and you aren’t sure about the concept on the whole.
-Maybe you are wondering why on earth do people invest at all.
-Good thoughts that I’ll try to explain.
+Maybe you are wondering why on earth people invest at all.
+These are good questions that I’ll try to explain.

 Investing is a confusing concept to many individuals.
-They have heard all sorts of mixed signals from the talking heads on CNBC, FOX, or any other you want to name.
+They have heard all sorts of mixed signals from the talking heads on CNBC, FOX, and countless other media sources.
 Big words, complex information, hot tips and insider trading are what comes to mind when picturing the idea of investing in stocks, bonds, or any other alternative.

 The good news is much of what you’ve heard is wrong.
 The people spewing most of the investment nonsense on TV are just plain wrong, and they get paid to talk the loudest.
 They play on people’s emotions while taking advantage of the general ignorance that surrounds investing.
 If you were to track the investment recommendations produced from these broadcasts (Jim Cramer, once or twice) you would see just how abysmal they are.
 Funny thing is, somehow they’re still being paid to give investment advice…

 The concept of investing itself is quite simple.
 It’s the practice of lending your money to an individual or institution.
-In return, you’ll likely wind up being paid more money than you originally invested.
+In return, you’ll hopefully end up being paid more money than you originally invested.
 This occurs through a variety of means which I’ll discuss in a later article.

 The more technical reason that most people choose to invest is inflationary pressures.
 Inflation is an economic concept that explains why the price of goods and services increases over time.

 In this country, the Federal Reserve (Fed) tries to control and manipulate inflation.
-In fact, they think some inflation (probably around 2.5%) is good for the economy.
+In fact, they think some inflation (1-3%) is good for the economy.
 Many people would disagree, especially since many wages haven’t kept up with inflation over the last 20 years, but that’s how it is.

-So they manipulate the money supply, the value of the dollar, and interest rates to control the inflation rate.
-Because the dollar has decreased in value and the Fed continues to increase the number of dollars in circulation via an expansionary monetary policy, inflation will continue to occur, and prices will continue to rise.
+So they manipulate the money supply and interest rates to control the inflation rate.
+Because the Fed continues to increase the number of dollars in circulation via an expansionary monetary policy, inflation will continue to occur, and prices will continue to rise.

 Investing has historically provided a way to outpace inflation and grow wealth.
-Although inflation has averaged between 3-4% per year, investments have returned more than that.
+Although inflation has averaged close 3% per year over the last century, some investments have returned far more than that.
 In fact, the aggregate U.S. stock market has returned close to 10% per year, on average, over the last century.

 Investing allows us to set aside money for specific goals, while often providing tax benefits.
 A perfect example is saving for retirement through a 401k plan.
-If you choose to set aside money from your paycheck to fund a 401k retirement account, the government won’t tax you on that money until many years down the road when it is withdrawn for retirement.
+If you choose to set aside money from your current paycheck to fund a 401k retirement account, the government won’t tax you on that money until many years down the road when it is withdrawn for retirement.
 This money is said to be tax deferred because it is not taxed in the year it is earned, providing a temporary tax break, and tax free growth until withdrawal.

 Primary Investment Options

 Stocks are not without risk.
 The stock market on the whole has plummeted many times throughout history, and it will almost surely do it again.
 But there have also been spectacular years where people make a fortune.
 Remember, stock prices have risen roughly 10% per year over the last century in this country, which means there are far more good months than bad.

 Bonds are much different.
 They represent debt.
 A company issues bonds to raise money as well, but the bond represents outstanding debt that must be paid.
 So the investor lends money and purchases a bond, and the company is in debt to the investor.
 The company must pay the investor back at a set date, along with periodic interest payments to reward the investor for loaning the funds and accepting risk.

-Bonds are less risky than stocks and usually return less to the investor.
-Older individuals tend to favor bonds more than young investors because of the decreased risk and guaranteed income provided by the interest payments by the issuing company.
+Bonds are less risky than stocks and have historically provided lower returns.
+Older individuals tend to favor bonds more than young investors because of the decreased risk and guaranteed income provided by the interest payments made by the issuing company.

 Real estate is another viable investment option.
 Historically, real estate prices have risen at about the same rate as inflation.
 Not great you say?
-Well most people make their money in long term rentals or flipping.
-With a little knowledge and hustle, real estate can provide excellent returns while offering some friendly tax benefits for investors.
+Well most people make their money in long term rentals or fixing and flipping.
+With a little knowledge and hustle, real estate can provide excellent returns while offering some additional tax benefits for investors.